PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Bing-Image-Search/quickstarts/nodejs.md

 ---
-title: 'Hızlı Başlangıç: Görüntü arama-Bing Resim Arama REST API ve Node. js'
+title: 'Quickstart: Search for images REST API and Node.js - Bing Image Search'
 titleSuffix: Azure Cognitive Services
-description: JavaScript kullanarak Bing Resim Arama REST API görüntü arama istekleri göndermek ve JSON yanıtlarını almak için bu hızlı başlangıcı kullanın.
+description: Use this quickstart to send image search requests to the Bing Image Search REST API using JavaScript, and receive JSON responses.
 services: cognitive-services
 documentationcenter: ''
 author: aahill